-Configuring Sentry Authorization for Cloudera Search
+Enabling Sentry Authorization for Search using the Command Line

 Sentry enables role-based, fine-grained authorization for Cloudera Search.
-Sentry can apply a range of restrictions to various actions, such as accessing data, managing configurations through config objects, or creating collections.
-Restrictions are consistently applied, regardless of how users attempt to complete actions.
-For example, restricting access to data in a collection restricts that access whether queries come from the command line, a browser, Hue, or through the admin console.
-For additional information on Sentry, see Authorization With Apache Sentry.
+Sentry can apply a range of restrictions to various tasks, such as accessing data, managing configurations through config objects, or creating collections.
+Restrictions are consistently applied, regardless of the way users attempt to complete actions.
+For example, restricting access to data in a collection restricts that access whether queries come from the command line, from a browser, Hue, or through the admin console.

-- This configuration process can be completed using either Cloudera Manager or the command-line instructions. - This information applies specifically to CDH 5.12.x.
+- You can use either Cloudera Manager or the following command-line instructions to complete this configuration. - This information applies specifically to CDH 5.7.x.
 If you use an earlier version of CDH, see the documentation for that version located at Cloudera Documentation.